 The Planning Hub is a new online resource that will help you understand how to get to grips with complex planning rules.
 Join today for access to easy-to-read guides which will provide you with key information to help you secure planning permission.

-While many of the houses on this list are bold architectural statements, Mclean Quinlan gained planning permission under Paragraph 79 with a subtle design.
+While many of the houses on this list are bold architectural statements, Mclean Quinlan gained planning permission under Paragraph 80 (then Paragraph 79) with a subtle design.

 And of course, the house is subjectively exceptional.
 It's design from the front elevation almost gives nothing away, almost becoming one with the existing old garden wall on the plot.